smelher/Ninja/README.md

 - How to create Else if (Elif) statements
 - How to begin working in IDLE
-- How to print statments
+- How to print statments in the terminal

 ## Definitions